-In the 1930s, Los Angeles, California, P.I.
-Jake Gittes (Jack Nicholson, Five Easy Pieces) is hired to tail a government official who is suspected of having an illicit love affair.
-The job is proven more complicated than it appears at first glance and Gittes suddenly finds himself in the midst of a web of deceit, corruption, and even murder.
+In 1937, Los Angeles, California, private detective Jake Gittes (Jack Nicholson, One Flew Over the Cuckoo’s Nest) is hired by a wealthy lady to follow her husband whom she suspects of having an affair.
+The routine assignment is proven to be more complicated than it appears at first glance, and Gittes, suddenly and unexpectedly, finds himself in the midst of a web of financial trickery, corruption, and murder.

 Reaction & Thoughts:

-Roman Polanski, the European priest of paranoia, came to Hollywood to make Rosemary’s Baby (1968), one of the best of horror films of the 1960s.
-Six years later, he single-handedly created the best neo-noir of the Watergate era.
-Chinatown is a devastating portrait of man’s/woman’s inability to rise above evil.
+Filmmaker Roman Polanski, that European priest of paranoia, came to America to make Rosemary’s Baby (1968), one of the best horror films of the 1960s.
+Six years later, Polanski returned to Hollywood to make one of the best Watergate-era neo-noirs — Chinatown is a relentlessly downbeat tale of lust and avarice.

-Nicholson is superb, but Dunaway has, in my opinion, the most interesting character in the movie.
-The role was originally offered to producer Robert Evans’s then wife Ali MacGraw (Love Story), but after she ran off with actor Steve McQueen the part landed on Dunaway’s lap.
-She was allegedly selected because she was desperate for money and was willing to take a small paycheck.
-The battles between Dunaway and Polanski are legendary.
-I’m not sure the nature of their mutual hatred, but the end result is one of my all-time favorite performances.
+While Nicholson is indeed superb, Faye Dunaway (Network) gives, in my opinion, the best performance in the movie.
+Allegedly, Dunaway got the part because she was desperate for money and was willing to take a small paycheck.
+The battles between Dunaway and director Polanski are legendary.
+I don’t know the nature of their mutual hatred, but the end result is one of my all-time favorite performances.

 Conclusions & Final Thoughts:

 Chinatown won’t restore your faith in humanity.
 On the contrary, it will make you feel hopelessly depressed about the world and the people who inhabit it.
 But sometimes it’s good to see what we’re up against.
-The film is haunting and thought-provoking and lives up to its reputation as one of the best thrillers of all time.
+The film is haunting and thought-provoking.
+Chinatown lives up to its reputation as one of the best murder-mysteries of all time.
+Highly recommended!
 Color, 130 minutes, Rated R.